amuhaemin/3-card-preview-fementor/README.md

 ### Continued development

 Still looking for the most simple way to apply repeated CSS (in my case is for the button).
+Needs to read more on CSS Layouting principles, HTML5 simantic principles.

 ### Useful resources